sburrel/AIDL2019_PROJECT_SBD/Readme.md

 ### Demo
 A Demo has been realized for version 7.
 The best results are obtained for this version at experiment 63.
 The Demo includes only the inference code and allows you to see the results obtained.
 You can visualize the predicted label the real label and the two images compared.
-To execute the demo you have to download the dataset and the weights of experiment  [63](https://drive.google.com/open?id=1YhukDspQyyuwr2IPuGNrODqxUejys3Dq).
+To execute the demo you have to download the data set and the weights of experiment  [63](https://drive.google.com/open?id=1YhukDspQyyuwr2IPuGNrODqxUejys3Dq).
 Be careful to update all the paths if needed.
 If you want to test different experiments be careful to set up the correct threshold.

 ### Folders structure
 There are for main folders:
 - [Demo]() : Contains the demo's collaboratory notebook.
-- [Experiments](): Contains a folder for each one of the notebook's versions described at the previous paragraph.
+- [Experiments](https://github.com/sburrel/AIDL2019_PROJECT_SBD/tree/master/Experiments): Contains a folder for each one of the notebook's versions described at the previous paragraph.
 Inside this folders you can find the corresponding notebook and all the graphs and results of all the experiments organized by experiment ID.
-- [Figures](): Contains the images displayed at the present Readme.
+- [Figures](https://github.com/sburrel/AIDL2019_PROJECT_SBD/tree/master/Figures): Contains the images displayed at the present Readme.
-- [dataset-cfp](): Contains the data set.
+- [dataset-cfp](https://github.com/sburrel/AIDL2019_PROJECT_SBD/tree/master/dataset-cfp): Contains the data set.
 You have to download it in order to reproduce the experiments or execute the Demo.

 ## TO DO